Adeaphon/palettest/README.md

         System.out.println(distribution);
 ```

+Result:
 ```
 [Light Silver: 36, White: 4459, Pink: 69, Dark Pink: 75, Light Red: 97, Light Orange: 31, Light Pink: 74, Red: 107,
 Light Yellow: 6, Ivory: 46]
 ```

+This example shows that you can use the default `Palette` to go from 186 `Color`s to 10 distinct `Tone`s.
+It isn't
+perfect, but it's definitely better.

 ### StandardPalettes: Choosing a different palette